JordanMartinez/purescript-veither/README.md

 foo :: Veither PossibleErrors String foo = do a <- stringOrFailWithErrorType1
-  b <- stringOrFailWithErrorType2 -- uh-oh!
+  b <- stringOrFailWithErrorType2 -- not a problem!
   pure $ doSomethingWith a b

 main :: Effect Unit